9. Social security

 9.4.3 Partner benefits

-If the employee is subject to the Dutch social security system and their partner gives birth, the employee has a right to one week fully paid partner leave after the birth of the child.
+If an employee is covered by the Dutch social security system and their partner gives birth, the employee is entitled to one week’s partner leave on full pay after the birth of the child.
 The employer must pay the employee’s salary during this leave.
-Furthermore, partners have the right to maximum 5 weeks unpaid leave in the first 6 months after the birth.
-Employees who take unpaid birth leave are able to claim benefits from UWV for up to 70% of their salary.
+Furthermore, partners are entitled to a maximum of five weeks’ unpaid leave in the first six months after the birth.
+Employees who take unpaid birth leave can claim benefits from UWV totalling up to 70% of their salary.

 9.4.4 Paid parental leave